 The holidays are arguably one of the most stressful periods of the year.
 Here are tips for keeping the

 Family Reunions Are Not THAT Scary

-There are arguably more family reunions during winter than there are during summer, even if they tend to be more personal affairs.
+There are arguably more family reunions during winter than during summer, even if they tend to be more personal.
 While it is easy to hold large picnics and barbecues in the warmer months when everyone can meet outside, the winter inspires people to share moments with their more immediate family.

 Fortunately, there are some simple ways to forego all of that stress.
-By making plans for your family gatherings, you can help reduce some of the stress.
+Making plans for your family gatherings can help reduce some of the stress.
 The planned structure provides ways to dissipate some of the extra energy that would normally express itself as stress.

-However, you should not depend on the scheduled events and should allow for plenty of time for the family to catch up and get a feel for what everyone is doing.
+However, it would help if you did not depend on the scheduled events and should allow for plenty of time for the family to catch up and get a feel for what everyone is doing.
 Make sure that there is plenty of snacks and drinks, preferably non-alcoholic, and the gathering should go well.

 Also, make sure that those that would normally violently disagree are either kept apart from each other or with someone who can act as a buffer; you do not want any fights to erupt at the gathering.

 You need to make sure your appliances are in operating order.
 You will be doing a lot of cooking, and it will not do to have your appliances fail you when you need them the most.
 You need to make sure that everything is working and then go through the recipes you plan on using.

 You should make sure that you have everything that you need in order to make whatever food you plan on making, especially with an eye towards dinners and special desserts.
 You are going to find that preparing as much food as possible in advance is the best way to go.
 If you can, take care of some of the prep stages for the rest of the food as well.